The Lane Motor Museum

 Time needed: At least 60 minutes

-If you’re a fan of Jaguars, Audis, Fiats, and other non-American rides, check out Nashville’s Lane Motor Museum, which houses reportedly the largest collection of European vehicles in the U.S.
+If you’re a fan of Jaguars, Audis, Fiats, and other non-American rides, check out the Lane Motor Museum, a car museum in Nashville that houses what is reportedly the largest collection of European vehicles in the U.S.

 The huge 40,000-foot warehouse (in the former Sunbeam Bakery building) is the right size to show off the 400 or so automobiles in the collection of Jeff Lane, who started the museum in 2002.

 Many of the cars are antiques, and some are prototypes that never came to market, including wooden cars, steam-powered cars, and a “Berger Reaction Car” that was powered by a rocket motor.

 If you’re curious about visiting the Lane Motor Museum, note that it’s closed on Tuesdays and Wednesdays.
 Hours are 10 am to 5 pm the rest of the week.

 Ticket prices are pretty affordable for this type of attraction.
 Adult tickets are only $12, while seniors pay $8.
 Kids under age 5 are free, and those between ages 5-17 are only charged $3.

 The Lane Motor Museum is located away from downtown, so you ay have a bit of a drive to get there.
 But it’s easy to find.